 Next, I found some screws with a larger diameter thread to further decrease the hole size.

 With those two changes it made the holes extremely tight and much less prone to slipping and more able to keep the neck where I wanted it for great low action.

 I re-assembled the entire guitar, re-aligned the neck, oiled the fret board to lessen the loss of moisture.
 Moisture loss causes even more brittleness.
-Next the frets were leveled and we polished them, added new strings, lowered the action more, re-set the intonation, tuned it and tested and it plays just great.
+Next the frets were leveled, and we polished them, added new strings, lowered the action more, re-set the intonation, tuned it and tested and it plays just great.
 Because of the changes bearing in mind the characteristics of the wood, it worked.
-I think the mystery of a roasted maple guitar neck has been solved.
+I think the mystery of a roasted maple neck has been solved.